 - Adding interest and collection fees to your debt; - b.
-Withholding future benefits to apply to your debt; - Referring your debt to a private collection agency; - d.
-Offsetting the debt from your federal tax refund; - e.
+Withholding future benefits to apply to your debt; - c.
+Referring your debt to a private collection agency; - d.
+Offsetting the debt from your federal tax refund: - e.
 Offsetting the debt from your salary if you are a federal employee; - f.
 Filing a lawsuit in federal court to collect the debt; and/or - g.
 Withholding approval of a DVA home loan guarantee pending payment of the debt.

-Eligibility for Deferment of Payment of Tuition and Fees for Certain Eligible Students Receiving U.S. Department of Veterans Affairs or Other Governmentally Funded Educational Assistance Benefits
+Eligibility for Deferment of Payment of Tuition and Fees for Certain Eligible Students Receiving U.S. Department of Veterans Affairs or Other Governmentally Funded Educational Assistance Benefits and fees until the final day of the term for which the deferment has been requested.

-Service members, Veterans, and dependents of veterans who are eligible beneficiaries of U.S. Department of Veterans Affairs education benefits or other governmentally funded educational assistance, subject to the conditions and guidelines set forth in Tennessee Code Annotated 49-7-104 as amended, may elect, upon formal application, to defer payment of required tuition and fees until the final day of the term for which the deferment has been requested.
 Application for the deferment must be made no later than 14 days after the beginning of the term, and the amount of the deferment shall not exceed the total monetary benefits to be received for the term.
 Students who have been granted deferments are expected to make timely payments on their outstanding tuition and fees balance once DVA education benefits are being delivered, and eligibility for such deferment shall terminate if the student fails to abide by any applicable rule or regulation, or to act in good faith in making timely payments.
 This notice is published pursuant to Public Chapter 279, Acts of 2003, effective July 1, 2003.